-From Roku’s line of budget-friendly devices, to Apple’s high-end Apple TV 4K, there’s no shortage of options for adding streaming apps to your television .
-Among the top choices, you’re likely to find Amazon’s own line of Fire TV devices, from the $39 Fire TV Stick, to the brand-new Fire TV Stick 4K and the Fire TV Cube.
-Outside of YouTube support, the Fire TV line offers almost everything you could ever want.
-From Amazon’s own Prime Video services to platforms like Netflix and Hulu, Amazon makes it easy to stream almost everything you could ever want, all while including support for features like Alexa and Fire Tablet casting.
+From Roku’s line of budget-friendly devices to Apple’s high-end Apple TV 4K, there’s no shortage of options for adding streaming apps to your television.
+Ama zon’s Fire TV devices find themselves at the top of the pack, with options for streaming running you as little as $29 for the Fire Stick Lite.
+From Amazon’s own Prime Video service to apps like Netflix, Disney+, and YouTube, Amazon makes it easy to stream almost anything you could ever want, all while including support for your Amazon ecosystem of devices.

 What is a Jailbroken Fire TV Stick?

 - What is a Jailbroken Fire TV Stick?

 - Is It Legal to Jailbreak my Fire TV Stick?

 - Should I Just Buy One Already Pre-Jailbroken?